MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-weblogic-to-vm.md

 ---
-title: Deploy your Java WebLogic web app to WebLogic on Azure VMs
+title: Deploy Java WebLogic to WebLogic on Azure Virtual Machines
-description: Shows you how to deploy a Java WebLogic web app with sign-in by Microsoft Entra account to WebLogic on Azure VMs.
+description: Shows you how to deploy a Java WebLogic web app with sign-in by Microsoft Entra account to WebLogic on Azure Virtual Machines.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory